 As a strategic entrepreneur, you should use SEO to ensure such a page exists to direct Tom right to your conversion page.
 In addition to a streamlined checkout process, you should provide a search tool that he could use to crawl through your stock to identify his choice vehicle.
 To make a sale, ensure that the interface is simple, intuitive, straightforward and user friendly.

 With effective SEO, therefore, you’ll not just invite prospects to your site, but also push them down the conversion funnel to ultimately convert them into sales.
 Unless you’re an advertising website, your traffic is barely an indication of the quality of the prospects you attract.
+Take help of digital marketing companies to make your conversion smoother and update yourself with latest happenings in SEO trends to evolve your strategy.
 Success is only measured by the number of leads you nurture and eventually convert.

 Do you approach SEO in this strategic way?
 If so, share what particular approaches have proven effective for your company by leaving a comment below: